Repeat customers are the backbone of many businesses.

 - Promotional emails.

-Recurring Customers as Recurring Revenue Model
+Recurring Customers as a Recurring Revenue Model

-Recurring clients means recurring revenue, which can be the foundation for a profitable business.
+Recurring clients mean recurring revenue, which can be the foundation for a profitable business.
 The most successful businesses make it easy for customers to buy from them repeatedly.
 Recurring revenue can be as simple as one-off payments, including subscriptions and memberships.

 If someone purchases something from you and continues buying from you after that initial purchase, they’re part of your recurring revenue stream.
 A regular revenue model is much more predictable than a one-time revenue business.
 You know what to expect from your customers and how much it costs to serve them.
 You can also plan for the future by investing in infrastructure and hiring employees.

-Why Recurring Revenue Matters?
+Why Recurring Revenue Matters

 Recurring revenue models are a great way to increase the value of your business by creating ongoing relationships with your repeat buyers.
 These relationships make it easier for you to retain their business and increase their lifetime value — which means more money in your pocket!